ibm-cloud-docs/watsonx-code-assistant/wca-modernize-java.md

 If you have an **Additional information** tab with a number of one or more on it, select the tab.

+The issues listed on the tab are determined the same way that issues on other tabs are determined.
+Although the additional information issues do not require a change to your code, review the issues so that you can make sure everything is working when your code is migrated.

+The additional information issue might, for example, indicate minor behavioral changes in an API or connectivity concerns in databases or user registries.

+So, if your application connects to a database, expect to see an additional information issue that encourages you to ensure that the host and port that were configured for the application are valid and accessible when the application is migrated.

 These issues don't require a code change to migrate your code, but review the issues.
 They might need to be verified or tested.
  * Expand the instructions and follow them.